HeadphoneCairn/Roudi/README.md

 # Changelog

-## version 1.0
+## version 1.2.0

-- Initial release (private)
+New features:
+- MONITOR - Pitch bend is no longer shown in the [-8192, 8191] range, but in the [-64, 63] range with the raw 14-bit value in between brackets.

+Bug fixes:
+- Corrected *#include "screen.h"* to *#include "Screen.h"*.

-## version 1.1
+## version 1.1.0

-- First public release.
+First public release.

-- Added a page to edit velocity curves in SETTINGS.
+New features:
 - Autosave of last used play page.
-- MULTI:
+- SETTINGS - Added a page to edit velocity curves.
-  - The split note can now be set using the keyboard.
+- MULTI - The split note can now be set using the keyboard.
-  - Pitch bend can now be mapped to channel aftertouch, by setting the "Pitch bend" value to "at".
+- MULTI - Pitch bend can now be mapped to channel aftertouch, by setting the "Pitch bend" value to "at".
 This is useful if your master keyboard does not send aftertouch.

+## version 1.0.0

+Initial release (private)

 # Getting Started